Coordinating Long-Running Processes

 Guides:

-- Process Managers — Defining process managers, correlation, lifecycle, and configuration.
+- Process Managers — Defining and configuring PMs.